10 Important Places to Maintain in a Commercial Building to Prepare It for a Successful Sale

 Bushes and flowers only add to the curb appeal of commercial real estate if adequately maintained.
-Make sure shrubs are pruned, so they don’t cover first-story windows.
+Make sure your commercial landscaping service provider keeps the shrubs pruned, so they don’t cover first-story windows.
 And keep flower beds free from weeds.

 Factory and warehouse buildings don’t need beautiful grass to attract a buyer.
 But whatever is growing needs to be kept short.

 Most newer office buildings have irrigated lawns, and lawn maintenance is outsourced.
 But for smaller commercial properties maintained by the owner, the appearance of the lawn can be an issue.
 If you have unirrigated native grass, consider watering it by hand to keep it green.